testtestraf/my-first-repo/readme.txt

 I added this line in update-readme
-Its a sunny outside today
+Its anot  sunny outside today